 Are these irons suitable for a beginner?

 Yes, all of the irons featured here are great options for beginners.
-If you would like to check out the best golf clubs for beginners we have this guide, where we cover full-sets and irons.
+If you would like to check out the best golf clubs for beginners we have this guide, where we cover full sets and irons.

 What are super game improvement irons?

 The Cleveland Launcher HB Irons are an example of super game improvement irons or hybrid irons.
-If you do really struggle super game improvement irons / hybrid irons can be an options, but I would prefer for most golfers to opt for a more traditional iron and invest in some golf lessons.
+If you do really struggle super game improvement irons / hybrid irons can be an option, but I would prefer for most golfers to opt for a more traditional iron and invest in some golf lessons.

 How will these irons affect my ball flight?

 There will always be a trade-off between an iron that is easy to use and a lower ball flight.
-It is up to you to decide what is more important to you, in my opinion a great set of irons that are easy to use are worth a slightly higher ball flight that might cost you 2 to 3 yards.
+It is up to you to decide what is more important to you, in my opinion, a great set of irons that are easy to use are worth a slightly higher ball flight that might cost you 2 to 3 yards.

 I have a high / low swing speed which irons will suit me best?

 All of the irons will be suitable for players with a high or low swing speed.
-These clubs are available is a range of shaft options that can be customised to best suit your swing speed.
+These clubs are available in a range of shaft options that can be customised to best suit your swing speed.